akii1234/nql-bot/INTEGRATION_GUIDE.md

 # For SQLite:
 DATABASE_URL=sqlite:///path/to/your/database.db

+# IMPORTANT: Set these to prevent creating new tables
+USE_PRODUCTION_DB=true
+SKIP_TABLE_CREATION=true

-# 3. Run the database analyzer
+# 3. Run the database analyzer (optional - just to see your schema)
 uv run python production/scripts/analyze_database.py
 ```